-The Data Service (‘DS’) provides uncontended, symmetrical, dedicated point-to-point private leased circuit service within the Kingdom of Bahrain between an Access Seeker’s Point of Presence and a Wireless Radio Site.
+The Data Service (‘MDS’) provides uncontended, symmetrical, dedicated point-to-point private leased circuit service within the Kingdom of Bahrain between an Access Seeker’s Core Mobile Site and a Wireless Radio Site.

 The Service is provided with a number of options regarding its technical characteristics.
 These are specified in Annex 1 of this Service Description.

-The DS Service is available to Access Seekers holding an appropriate Mobile Individual Telecommunications License.
+The MDS Service is available to Access Seekers holding an appropriate Mobile Individual Telecommunications License.

-The DS Service provides the following Quality of Service performance:
+The MDS Service provides the following service characteristics and these parameters are tested in the acceptance criteria during the testing validation of a new MDS connection:

 Round Trip Delay (Frame Transfer Delay): 5ms